sinnie/learn_web_dev/node/fs-path.md

    // => a/b/c
   ```
 ## Process Module
 Each Node.js process has built-in functionality that can be accessed through the global `process` module.
 This `process` module does not have to be required because it is a 'wrapper' around the currently executing process, and many of the methods it exposes are actually wrappers around calls into some of Node.js' core C libraries.
-There are several methods made available through the process object, including:
+There are several methods made available through the process object, which include:

 1. exit
 2. beforeExit
 3. uncaughtException